dmouscher/nomic/rules-public.md

 * The Holy Hand Grenade Of Antioch is tradeable.
 * Once used it is removed from game.

-## 335

-Each member of any religion may once per turn praise the god of their religion.
-This action gives the religion 10 faith per player that participates.

-#### Praying

-Any player of a religion may pray to their god for and one of these on their turn.
-This costs 30 of your religions faith.
-* An extra 1d3 on resource rolls
-* A blessing that protects them from any item that may target them for one round.

 ## 336

 An active player is randomly assigned a quantum turkey.